Your guide to influencing for change

 2. Invite the local media for a photocall?

-If you and the candidate are both happy, then you can invite local media and any other guests with plenty of notice.
+If you and the MP are both happy, then you can invite local media and any other guests with plenty of notice.
 If local press photographers or videographers are going to attend, or if you want to share photos on social media, you need to make sure permissions are sought.

 3. Agree on social media posts

-The candidate will generally want to use social media to publicise their visit.
+Politicians generally want to use social media to publicise their visit.
 You can also thank them for coming on your own social media alongside a picture.

 6. Know what you want to say and show